IceDynamix/reliquary-archiver/README.md

 - start the game
 - if successful, the archiver should output a file to `archiver_output.json`
 ![archiver visual guide](./archiver_visual_guide.gif)

+you might have to disable your VPN or enable/disable wifi!

 ### cli usage